rekire/EditMail/README.md

 You need any IDE which supports the gradle build system.
 I personally use the [Android Studio][as].
 You also need to install the [JDK (Java Development Kit)][jdk].

+This branch is work in progress, it requires still some clean up for the next release.
+However I use this code productive, without any issues.

 ##Dependencies
 The dependencies are solved by the gradle build.

  - [UiWorker][uiworker] ([RKSPL][rkspl]) is used for UI related updates.
  - [LazyWorker][lazyworker] ([RKSPL][rkspl]) is used for checking the email addresses delayed.
+ - Support library for material design
  - Minimal Android version 2.2

 ##Used third party libs